 How does online therapy work?

-I use Zoom - a secure, reliable conferencing tool, available for Windows, Mac, iOS or Android, which can be used either on a computer or a mobile phone.
+I make use of Zoom - a secure, reliable conferencing tool, available for Windows, Mac, iOS or Android, which can be used either on a computer or a mobile phone.
 Unlike Skype, Zoom has no contacts list and I simply send you a link each time.
 Each conversation is protected by a unique password that is unavailable to anyone but yourself.
 When the conversation ends the password and the link expire, so there is no means of tracing your use of the service.

 You do not have to have a Zoom account to have a conversation on Zoom.